 45 Gillingham - Shaftesbury - Weymouth summer Mondays

 80 Gillingham - Frome - Bath Wednesdays and Saturdays

 159 Shaftesbury - Gillingham school journeys only

 By late 2013 the routes had contracted further with only the 37, 39 and 80 remaining in operation by Shaftesbury & District.
 Route 52 Bourton - Hindon - Tisbury - Warminster (Thursdays) was subsequently added.
 By summer 2015 operations now were only on routes 37, 39 and 52.
 The 80 to Frome and Bath had passed to Frome Minibuses on 1st February 2015.
 Note that the weekly route to Salisbury has survived in operation on Tuesdays for 40 years from the very earliest days of Shaftesbury & District.
-All three remaining routes ceased operation after 24 July 2017 following withdrawal of local authority support by Dorset.
-The company is still active in the private hire and wedding business although it is believed that Roger is now looking towards retirement.
+All three remaining routes ceased operation after 24 July 2017 following withdrawal of local authority support by Dorset county council.
+Subsequently the company ceased activity in 2022 and Roger took his well earned retirement.

 |Cover of the July 1987 timetable, with

 The same picture was used for the 1989 timetable, but using the name Shaftesbury & District Coaches

 |Bedford VAM SWP733F in October 1980 in the